salamisola/News-Articles-Scraper/README.md

 # News-Articles-Scraper
-The App is currently not work well.
+The App is currently not working well.
 Work will continue on it get all parts working.